No matter which position in the EC you are running for, they all have a lot in common. We have collected what you need to know before running below:

 What to expect at the AGM:

-- During the AGM on 12 August 2017, you will be able to defend your candidacy and the AGM might ask questions.
+- During the AGM at each ICPS, you will be able to defend your candidacy and the AGM might ask questions.

 What to expect right after the AGM (if elected):

-- Your first official EC meeting is already on 13 August where the old EC will have a lot to hand over.
+- Your first official EC meeting occurs still during ICPS after the AGM.
+It is when the old EC will have a lot to hand over.
 Other topics usually include how often you will meet and when you will visit the IAPS headquarters in Mulhouse.

 - The rest of the time at the ICPS, you will be introduced to many new people by the old EC and you will get to know your new colleagues.